-- 28. Water quality testing is carried out in all residential and government buildings, and data are recorded.
+34. Water quality testing is carried out in all residential and government buildings, and data are recorded.
 Leaf catchers, first flush diverters and gutter guards have been installed at all residential and government buildings to reduce contaminates.
 Water flow measurement data are collected from various springs and the secretariat of the Pacific Community is assisting in collating the data and providing technical assistance.
-A total of 240 water tanks, with a total storage capacity of 1.4 million litres, have been provided, for an overall increase of 268,000 litres of water.
+A total of 240 water tanks, with a total storage capacity of 1.4 million litres, have been provided, for an overall increase of 268,000 litres.
 Weather observations are collected on a daily basis, and weather data have been collected since 1945.
-The secretariat provides technical assistance with graphs and averages. - 29.
-According to the Pitcairn strategic development plan, the Pitcairn Island Council, in partnership with the Pew Charitable Trusts and the National Geographic Society, both based in the United States of America, submitted in November 2012 a report to the Government of the United Kingdom that proposed the creation of the world's largest no-take marine reserve, an area that would encompass the entirety of the EEZ of the Pitcairn Islands, with the exception of a 12-mile radius surrounding the island of Pitcairn that would allow development of commercial fishing activities. - 30.
-The report, prepared for submission to the Foreign and Commonwealth Office of the United Kingdom and published in May 2013, detailed how monitoring and enforcement of the EEZ of the Pitcairn Islands could effectively be undertaken for a relatively low level of expenditure and outlined the most important steps that could be taken to create a robust enforcement system.
-The report also reviewed some affordable technologies that could be deployed to support the EEZ.
-According to the report, creating a marine reserve and deploying these relatively low-cost options would provide protection for the EEZ that is far better than that provided for the vast majority of oceans worldwide.
-The report stated that these actions would distinguish the United Kingdom as a world leader in the responsible stewardship of the marine environment.
+The secretariat of the Pacific Community provides technical assistance with graphs and averages.

+35. According to the Pitcairn strategic development plan, the Island Council, in partnership with the Pew Charitable Trusts and the National Geographic Society, both based in the United States of America, submitted in November 2012 a report to the Government of the United Kingdom that proposed the creation of the world's largest no-take marine reserve, an area that would encompass the entirety of the exclusive economic zone of the Pitcairn Islands, with the exception of a 12-mile radius surrounding Pitcairn that would allow the development of commercial fishing activities.

+36. The report, prepared for submission to the Foreign and Commonwealth Office of the United Kingdom and published in May 2013, detailed how the monitoring and enforcement of the exclusive economic zone could effectively be undertaken for a relatively low level of expenditure and outlined the most important steps that could be taken to create a robust enforcement system.
+The report also reviewed some affordable technologies that could be deployed to support the zone.
+According to the report, creating a marine reserve and deploying those relatively low-cost options would provide protection for the zone that would be far better than that provided for the vast majority of oceans worldwide.
+It was stated that those actions would distinguish the United Kingdom as a world leader in the responsible stewardship of the marine environment.